 LFAS has implemented procedures designed to prevent trade errors; however, trade errors in client accounts cannot always be avoided.
 Consistent with its fiduciary duty, it is the policy of LFAS to correct trade errors in a manner that is in the best interest of the client.
 In cases where the client causes the trade error, the client will be responsible for any loss resulting from the correction.
-Depending on the specific circumstances of the trade error, the client may not be able to receive any gains generated as a result of the error correction.
 In all situations where the client does not cause the trade error, the client will be made whole and any loss resulting from the trade error will be absorbed by LFAS if the error was caused by the Firm.
 If the error is caused by the broker-dealer, the broker-dealer will be responsible for covering all trade error costs.
 LFAS will never benefit or profit from trade errors.
+Gains from trade errors, whether caused by the client or Firm are generally retained by the custodian.